No Runny Eggs

 9/11 Hot Read – Allahpundit remembers 9/11

-Editor’s note: 3 years ago, Allahpundit tweeted out his day 10 years ago.
+Editor’s note: 5 years ago, Allahpundit tweeted out what happened 13 years ago.
 Back then, he lived in lower Manhattan, close to the World Trade Center, close enough that he heard the planes hit the twin towers.
-Once again, I’ll repost them because it still is as moving as when I saw them show up in my timeline live.
+Once again, I’ll repost them because it still is as moving as when I saw them show up in my timeline (back when I was on Twitter) live.

 Eight years ago, I remember opening my eyes at 8:46 a.m. in my downtown Manhattan apartment because…